 “I am working to implement better policies to enhance and develop our district, to make the best of the mistakes already made, and support our local communities.”
 Neil Hargreaves

-Originally from Lancashire, Neil Hargreaves has lived in Newport for more than 25 years and his three children went to both Newport schools.
+Originally from Lancashire, Neil Hargreaves has lived in Newport for 26 years and his three children went to both Newport schools.
 He has used his accountancy skills to serve the community in various roles including Treasurer of the Friends of St Mary’s Church and Treasurer of the Newport Scouts.
-He is a regular contributor to the three village magazines in the Ward, and is an administrator of the popular Newport Newsline Facebook group.
+He is a regular contributor to the award winning Newport News village magazine, and is an administrator of the popular Newport Newsline Facebook group.
 He is chair of the steering group for the Newport, Quendon & Rickling Neighbourhood Plan, and is now working on an updated version.
 He is active on planning and local community concerns.

 After qualifying as a Chartered Accountant, Neil moved with his wife to Kenya, where their son was born.
 After returning to London he worked for a large accountancy firm and then in the insurance industry.
 He managed a large accounts department, IT projects, and outsourcing contracts, and was Treasurer of a reinsurance broker.
 After moving to Chelmsford and then Newport, Neil commuted to London and to Norwich.
 During this time his wife worked as an Occupational Therapist and in a dispensary in Saffron Walden and Addenbrookes.
 Now retired, Neil’s final accountancy position was with a US balloon manufacturer in Bishops Stortford.

 Neil is a keen photographer, is a member of CPRE, and is out every day walking his Beagle around the villages in the ward.